utp216/BerryCloud/README.md

 *Apache2

-*ClamAv (anti virus, app can be found in the ownCloud app section)
+*ClamAv (antivirus, app can be found in the ownCloud app section)

 *LVM2